An Introduction to The Magic Flute

 It was Mozart’s last great work

-Just three months before his untimely death, aged 35, Mozart completed The Magic Flute and The Clemency of Titus (La clemenza di Tito).
-His Requiem was left unfinished.
+In 1781 Mozart moved to Vienna where he embarked on the most productive and successful period of his life.
+It was in this decade he wrote the majority of his famous works, including operas: The Marriage of Figaro, Don Giovanni, and Così fan tutte.
+Just three months before his untimely death, aged 35, Mozart completed The Magic Flute and The Clemency of Titus (La clemenza di Tito) but his Requiem was left unfinished.

 It has been said, on the night of his death, the delirious composer envisioned himself at that night’s performance of The Magic Flute.
 Then, he spoke his last words: ‘Silence!
 Silence!
 Now Hofer is taking her high B-Flat’.
 It was at that exact time that his very first Queen of the Night, Josepha Hofer, was singing the Queen of the Night aria (‘Der Hölle Rache’).